The Atlantic, Web Developer

 Kansas City, Aug 2010-Feb 2012

-One of two developers responsible for building and maintaining the Star's entire digital portfolio.
+One of two designer-developers responsible for building and maintaining the Star's entire digital portfolio.
 We worked with various stakeholders to support editorial staff with effective design and development solutions under tight deadlines.

-I designed, developed and maintained a wide variety of microsites, blogs, and niche products, built up a collection of tools to automate tedious tasks and save editors time, integrated the newroom's new content management system into our homegrown Python/Django environment, and worked closely with writers and editors to ensure it all suited their needs.
+I designed, developed and maintained a wide variety of web products, built up a collection of tools to automate tedious tasks and save editors time, integrated the newroom's new content management system into our homegrown Python/Django environment, and worked closely with writers and editors to ensure it all suited their needs.

 New York, Jun 2009-Aug 2009

-My personal stack is nginx, with Gunicorn (Python app server) and Supervisord on Ubuntu.
+My personal server runs nginx with Gunicorn and Supervisord on Ubuntu.

 University of Missouri